taniwha3/tidewatch/docs/victoriametrics-setup.md

 # VictoriaMetrics Setup Guide

-This guide covers setting up VictoriaMetrics to receive and store metrics from the thugshells metrics collector.
+This guide covers setting up VictoriaMetrics to receive and store metrics from the tidewatch metrics collector.

 ## Quick Start with Docker Compose